oslc-op/oasis-open-project/CONTRIBUTING.md

 ### Discussions and announcements

-Longer discussions can be taken on the [Discourse forum](https://forum.open-services.net/c/oslc-op) ~or via the mailing lists~ (not working yet).
+Longer discussions can be taken on the [Discourse forum](https://forum.open-services.net/c/oslc-op) or via the [mailing list](https://lists.oasis-open-projects.org/g/oslc-op).

 General announcements will be posted via multiple channels including blog posts under https://open-services.net/news/ ([RSS](https://open-services.net/index.xml)).
 Please send any general questions about OASIS Open Projects to staff at op-admin@oasis-open.org.
 Information about the Open Projects program can be found at https://oasis-open-projects.org.